dikamsiyoung/win-auto-dark-mode/README.md

 # Auto Dark Mode Changer
 Turns on light or dark theme depending on the time of day.
-It creates new Windows Tasks which runs the edits the Windows theme registry at 7am for light theme and 8pm for dark theme.
+It creates new Windows Tasks which edits Windows theme registry for light theme at 7am and at 8pm for dark theme.

+## Importance
+Light theme conserves battery life in the day with minimal brightness to read screen contents and night theme protects your eyes with lesser white screens
-It's a quick and easy way for people who don't want to install additional third-party applications on their PCs.
+Auto Dark Mode Changer is a quick and easy way to automate the process of switching between light and dark theme in a minimal way without additional third-party applications.

 ## How to use
  - Open *install.bat* and edit the start time (after '/ST') of both Light and Dark theme to your preference.